Refugee Olympic Team at the 2016 Summer Olympics: Swimming

 Two swimmers were selected for the team, one male and one female; Rami Anis, originally from Syria, and since then living in Belgium and Yusra Mardini, also originally from Syria, and living in Germany at the time.
 An assistant coach, Khamis Agear, is also from Syria.
 Anis was 25 years old at the time of the Rio Olympics.
 On 9 August, he took part in the men's 100 meters freestyle's first round, from where the top 16 swimmers proceeded to the semifinals.
 His time was 54.25 seconds, 6th of 8 swimmers in his heat and 56th of 59 overall competitors, so he was eliminated in the first round.
 On 11 August he competed in the men's 100 meters butterfly.
 In the first round, he swam a time of 56.23 seconds, last in his heat.
 As the top 16 could proceed to the semifinals, and he was ranked 40th overall, he was unable to advance.

 Mardini was 18 years old at the time of the 2016 Olympics.
 On 6 August, she swam in the first round of the women's 100 meters butterfly and won her heat in a time of 1 minute and 9.21 seconds.
 However, only the top 16 overall were to advance to the semifinals, and her overall ranking was 40th.
 Next for her was the women's 100 meters freestyle on 10 August.
 She was 7th in her heat with a time of 1 minute and 4.66 seconds, and, as usual, the top 16 overall fastest times made the semifinals.
 Her overall placement with that time was 45th, so she was eliminated.
+Mardini and her sister Sara inspired the Netflix film The Swimmers.

 Qualifiers for the latter rounds of all events were decided on a time-only basis, therefore ranks shown are overall results versus competitors in all heats.